 Your child should not be exposed to latex before, during, and after surgery.
 Many children with this condition have very bad allergies to latex.

 Repair of a meningocele or myelomeningocele is needed to prevent infection and further injury to the child's spinal cord and nerves.
 Surgery cannot correct the defects in the spinal cord or nerves.

 Risks for this surgery are:

 A health care provider often will find these defects before birth using fetal ultrasound.
 The provider will follow the fetus very closely until birth.
 It is better if the infant is carried to full term.
 Your doctor will want to do a cesarean section (C-section).
 This will prevent further damage to the sac or exposed spinal tissue.

 After the Procedure

-Your child will usually need to spend about 2 weeks in the hospital after surgery.
-The child must lay flat without touching the wound area.
+Your child will most often need to spend about 2 weeks in the hospital after surgery.
+The child must lie flat without touching the wound area.
 After surgery, your child will receive antibiotics to prevent infection.